nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Match specified buyer to properties: `matchbuyer`

-Intelligently matches a buyer in the database to all properties that are suitable for the buyer.
+Intelligently matches a buyer in your database to all properties that are suitable for the buyer.
 These properties must be within the buyer's price range and satisfy at least one of the buyer's characteristics to be considered suitable.

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**